linnykoleh/WickiUp/AWS/src/main/java/complete_code/IAM/IAM.md

 	- You always authenticate to active directory first and then you will be assign security credential
 4. What is Arn?
 	- Amazon Resource Name
+5. Have you to create new role in new region?
+	- No, because all roles are global
+6. Weather or not is it possible to attach role	to running EC2 instance
+	- It is now possible

 #### IAM Best practices